TritonDataCenter/node-storinfo/README.md

 ## Testing

-The automated tests do no require access to a Manta deployment.
+The automated tests do not require access to a Manta deployment.
 They can be run as follows:

 ```
 % make test
 ```

-*NOTE* This module is load-bearing for both the muskie (webapi) and buckets-api MantaV2 services.
-Therefore, if you make changes to this node package, you should sanity check the functionality of both services before integration.